DocNow/docnow/docs/cloud/linode.md

 You will need a Programmers Editors like [Microsoft's VSCode](https://code.visualstudio.com) to make edits below.
 Download and unzip the file at the link to install it.

-Start by opening the Terminal application on your Mac in `Applications/Utilities` (you can also search for `terminal`)
+Start by opening the Terminal application on your Mac in `Applications/Utilities` This can be also found by typing `terminal`' in Spotlight.

 Install Homebrew by copying the following into your Terminal: